 Merseyside BioBank is the Local Environmental Records Centre (LERC) for North Merseyside, covering the authority districts of Liverpool, Sefton, Knowsley and St Helens.
-We collect and collate information on wildlife within our region, on a not-for-profit basis, and encourage and support new wildlife recording.
+As a member of the Association of Local Environmental Records Centres (ALERC) and part of the National Biodiversity Network (NBN), we collect and collate information on wildlife within our region, on a not-for-profit basis, and encourage and support new wildlife recording.

 The Merseyside BioBank database holds digitised wildlife records provided from a wide range of sources, including; local naturalists, volunteer recorders, local natural hisory groups, professional consultants and national societies.

 The wildlife records we hold are available to help others better understand the biodiversity of North Merseyside.
-The easiest way to access the wildlife records we hold, for education or interest, is via the National Biodiversity Network Gateway.
+The easiest way to access the wildlife records we hold, for education or interest, is via the NBN UK Atlas.
 From there you can also view records along side those held by a number of other organisations.

 Records entered by you are held alongside thousands of others which together form an evidence base that underpins decision making, forward planning and development so helping to conserve and protect biodiversity in a rapidly developing world.